Securing AI Agent File Uploads with MIME Type Restrictions¶

 Solution Overview¶

-The MIME Type Restrictions for File Uploads solution provides defense-in-depth validation of file uploads in Copilot Studio agents through three enforcement layers: server-side Dataverse plugin validation with magic byte inspection, Power Platform DLP policy enforcement, and Microsoft Sentinel monitoring for blocked upload attempts.
+The MIME Type Restrictions for File Uploads solution provides defense-in-depth validation of file uploads in Copilot Studio agents through server-side Dataverse plugin validation with magic byte inspection, Power Platform data policy guardrails for upload-capable connectors, and Microsoft Sentinel monitoring for blocked upload attempts.

-Key Capabilities: - Server-Side Validation: Dataverse pre-validation plugin inspects file content (magic bytes) to verify actual file type matches declared MIME type - Magic Byte Inspection: Validates file signatures (headers) against known patterns (PDF: %PDF, PNG: 89 50 4E 47, etc.) - Blocked Signature Detection: Automatically blocks executable signatures (PE/DOS, ELF, Mach-O, Java class files) - DLP Policy Enforcement: Power Platform DLP policy restricts file upload connectors by blocking dangerous file extensions - OpenXML Deep Inspection: Validates Office documents (DOCX, XLSX, PPTX) by inspecting internal ZIP structure and [Content_Types].xml - Sentinel Monitoring: KQL queries aggregate blocked upload attempts for security operations review
+Key Capabilities: - Server-Side Validation: Dataverse pre-validation plugin inspects file content (magic bytes) to verify actual file type matches declared MIME type - Magic Byte Inspection: Validates file signatures (headers) against known patterns (PDF: %PDF, PNG: 89 50 4E 47, etc.) - Blocked Signature Detection: Automatically blocks executable signatures (PE/DOS, ELF, Mach-O, Java class files) - Power Platform Data Policy Guardrails: Power Platform data policies classify or block upload-capable connectors; MIME and extension checks are performed by the Dataverse plugin - OpenXML Deep Inspection: Validates Office documents (DOCX, XLSX, PPTX) by inspecting internal ZIP structure and [Content_Types].xml - Sentinel Monitoring: KQL queries aggregate blocked upload attempts for security operations review

-Business Value: - Significantly reduces malware distribution risk through multi-layered validation - Helps prevent data exfiltration via file-based steganography - Support regulatory examinations with automated MIME restriction evidence - Enable security operations teams to detect and respond to upload abuse patterns - Reduce Dataverse storage costs by blocking large executable files
+Business Value: - Significantly reduces malware distribution risk through multi-layered validation - Helps reduce data exfiltration risk from file-based steganography - Supports regulatory examinations with MIME restriction evidence - Enables security operations teams to detect and respond to upload abuse patterns - Reduce Dataverse storage costs by blocking large executable files

 Technical Details¶